 A study of farm animals with the major emphasis on livestock feeds and feeding technology, farm animal reproduction, farm animal breeds and breeding systems, and animal health as related to the life cycle of farm animals and the principles of farm animal production.
-The course will enable students to discuss livestock production and to apply biological principles relevant to livestock production.
-Diverse aspects of farm animal production will be covered, but the focus will be on providing a general background, rather than on specific disciplines or on specific types of livestock production.
+The course will enable students to discuss livestock production and to apply biological

-AS67: Farm Animal Production II Practices
+AS 67: Farm Animal Production II Practices

-Coordinator: Prof. ScottPrerequisites: AS17, AS19

-Corequisites: AS66, AS69
+Prerequisites: AS17, AS19 Corequisites: AS66, AS69

-This course will require Animal Science Technician students to expand on the concepts covered in Farm Production II, and to further develop their livestock management skills.
-Coverage of topics will emphasize competence in stockmanship and management skills, livestock measurements and evaluation, collection and recording, observation, and facilities maintenance.
+This course will require Animal Science Technician students to expand on the concepts covered in Farm Animal Production II, and to further develop their livestock management skills.
+Coverage of topics will emphasize competence in stockmanship and management skills, livestock measurements and evaluation, collection and recording, data observation, and facilities maintenance.
 Diverse aspects of Animal Production will be covered, but the focus will be on providing a general background in Animal Production, rather than on specific disciplines or on specific types of livestock production.

-AS68: Farm Animal Biology II Instructors: Animal Science Faculty
+AS68: Farm Animal Biology II

+Instructors: Animal Science Faculty